-Perthes' disease affects children, most commonly aged between four and eight, but can also occasionally occur in younger children and teenagers.
-Tiredness and groin pain are two common smyptoms, and they may have a noticeable limp.
+Perthes' disease affects children, most commonly boys aged between four and ten years old, but can also occasionally occur in younger children and teenagers.
+Tiredness and groin pain are two common symptoms, and they may have a noticeable limp.
 Medical help is needed to diagnose this condition as early as possible to try to prevent and limit any future problems.

-Symptoms of Perthes' disease include tiredness and pain in the groin and sometimes in the knee.
-Pain can be felt in the knee only even though the disease only affects the hip.
+Symptoms of Perthes' disease include tiredness and pain in the groin, thigh and sometimes in the knee.
+Pain can be felt in the knee only, even though the disease affects the hip.
 The child may have stiffness and reduced range of motion at the hip joint and may walk with a limp.
 The affected leg may appear shorter than the other leg.
+Symptoms will usually be on one side only.

-Perthes' disease affects children between the age of 4 and either although it can also occasionally occur in older children and teenagers.
+Perthes' disease commonly affects children between the age of 4 and ten years old.
+But can also occasionally occur in older children and teenagers.
 The condition is sometimes also called Legg Calve Perthes' Disease.
 The cause of the disease is not known.

-It affects the hip joint, where the top of the femur or thigh bone meets the socket of the pelvis or acetabulum.
+It affects the hip joint, where the top of the femur (thigh bone) meets the socket of the pelvis (acetabulum).
 The blood supply to the head of the femur is disrupted, resulting in necrosis where the bone softens and begins to break down.
 Once the blood supply returns to normal, the bone tissue is laid down and the femoral head reforms and hardens.
 This will occur over a period of 1 to 3 years.

 Due to the joint being a ball and socket, one of the main problems is that the re-growth may not form in a spherical shape as before.
 The severity of deformity of the head of the femur determines the degree of symptoms and if there are likely to be any future problems such as a permanently decreased range of motion at the joint and arthritis.